blocknetdx/documentation/docs/service-nodes/setup.md

 	1. Prepare to enter all the details you'll need when you launch the `deploy.sh` script:
-		1. Fetch your Service Node computer's Public IP address, then copy/paste it to a temporary text file for easy access:
+		1. Fetch your Service Node computer's Public IP address, then copy/paste it to a temporary text file for easy access.
+		Some options for fetching your Service Node computer's Public IP include:
 		```
+		curl ipconfig.io
 		curl ifconfig.co
+		dig +short myip.opendns.com @resolver1.opendns.com
 		```
 		1. Make sure you have easy copy/paste access to your *Servicenode Private Key* and *Servicenode Address*, which you got earlier from the [Collateral Wallet Setup Procedure](#collateral-wallet-setup-for-automated-service-node-setup).